benjymous/annotations/sandman/sandman.57.md

 - #### Panel 6

-  The song is called "Sit Down, You're Rocking the Boat".
-It's from the musical "Guys and Dolls"; music and lyrics by Frank Loesser.
-Two notable lines not quoted: "And the Devil will drag you under/By the sharp lapel on your checkered coat".
+  The song is called _"Sit Down, You're Rocking the Boat"_.
+It's from the musical _"Guys and Dolls"_; music and lyrics by Frank Loesser.
+Two notable lines not quoted:
+  > "And the Devil will drag you under
+  >
+  > By the sharp lapel on your checkered coat".

 ### Page 23